-Tenancy disputes are common in Northern Nevada just as they are all over the country.
+Tenancy disputes are common in Northern Nevada just as they are all over the country when houses are rented out.
 They mainly arise due to the failure of both the tenant and the landlord to understand what exactly their rights and responsibilities are.

-Without any baseline pictures of the initial condition of the property, the landlord may be forced to sue their tenant.
+Without any baseline pictures of the initial condition of the unit, the landlord may be forced to sue their tenant.

-These are just some examples of the potential conflicts that can arise between landlords and tenants.
-In this article, we’ll outline the laws governing both parties involved in a Nevada rental property.
+These are just some examples of the potential conflicts that can arise between Nevada landlords and tenants.
+In this article, we’ll outline the laws governing both parties involved in a Nevada rental.
 This will help you as a landlord or property owner to avoid unnecessary conflicts and the stress and financial burden of a legal dispute.

 Required Landlord Disclosures in Northern Nevada

 As a landlord, you are required by Nevada law to disclose certain information to your tenants.
 You must disclose information about the following:

 - Security Deposits: A landlord must disclose information about a tenant's security deposit.
 This includes how much it is, whether or not it will earn interest, and the conditions for its return.

 - Non-Refundable Fees: You must disclose whether or not you will charge your Nevada tenants non-refundable fees.
 These are fees for things like cleaning the unit.

 - Property Damage: You need to disclose any existing damage to properties before a tenant signs the lease or rental agreement.

 - Move-Out Inspection: You must tell the tenant that they have a right to be present during the move-out inspection.